 Exercise – Push ups, jumping jacks, picking up really heavy rocks and doing squat exercises, running in place — all of these can be used to help get your blood pumping, and get temporary and immediate warmth to your extremities, which in the early stages of hypothermia are lacking adequate blood flow to keep you warm.

 Another great exercise and one that makes more sense for your emergency situation: Look for downed trees and large, dry logs that you can begin building a burn pile with.
 Move quickly to collect twigs and sticks.
-Only take this step if you actually have the means to start a fire (which if you’re anywhere near the wilderness, you should have multiple ways — a couple lighters, box of wooden matches, emergency candle, emergency fire starter, etc.).
+Only take this step if you actually have the means to start a fire or you know how to start a fire the primitive way (which if you’re anywhere near the wilderness, you should have multiple ways — a couple lighters, box of wooden matches, emergency candle, emergency fire starter, etc… you should have at least some of these if you’ve followed our bushcraft gear recommendations).
 Getting a fire started, and collecting adequate amounts of wood that you can burn can get you through a freezing night and save you from hypothermia.

 Hypothermia caused by cold water – If you’ve fallen in the water in cold temperatures, now you’re in trouble.
 Severe cold can effect your body quickly, making it difficult to do simple tasks such as lighting a fire, and for some people, even thinking clearly.
 You have to fight off the shock of the cold, and force yourself to focus on the task at hand.
 Get out of your wet clothing and shoes immediately, and begin doing those exercises stated above.
 Exercise vigorously for 30 seconds, and proceed to begin collecting wood to build a fire.
 Every minute (or less, depending on temperature), take repeated breaks from wood collecting and fire building to exercise in 30 second intervals.
 This way you can fight off hypothermia while taking steps at the same time to build a fire.